Snapchat/KeyDB-docs/docs/config-file.md

 #
 # cluster-migration-barrier 1

-# By default Redis Cluster nodes stop accepting queries if they detect there
+# By default KeyDB Cluster nodes stop accepting queries if they detect there
 # is at least an hash slot uncovered (no available node is serving it).
 # This way if the cluster is partially down (for example a range of hash slots
 # are no longer covered) all the cluster becomes, eventually, unavailable.